FlyingPotato437/coral-complexity2/README.md

 }
 ```

-### Geometric Measures
+### Colony Geometric Measures

-The `GeometricMeasures` class takes a mesh `.ply` as input and returns the following geometric calculations:
+The `GeometricMeasures` class computes geometric measures of individual coral colonies.
+It takes a mesh `.ply` as input and returns the following geometric calculations:

 * `File_Path` : File path to the original input mesh.
 Identifies each coral in the file
 * `Vol`: Volume of first mesh (the coral)
 * `CVH_Vol`: Volume of minimum bounding convex hull enclosing original mesh